 5. Hone your skills and go for a promotion

 Within web design there are more lucrative niches like UX design, product design, and UI design.
-If you focus your skills on these niches (including platforms like Figma, InVision, Sketch, InDesign, or Axure along the way), you can increase your earning potential.
+If you focus your skills on these niches (mastering platforms like Figma, InVision, Sketch, InDesign, or Axure along the way), you can increase your earning potential.

 Further, you could also bridge the gap between web design and web development by learning some code.
-Whether you learn back end code such as SQL databases or front end code like HTML and CSS, adding these skills to your repertoire will give you more career opportunities and help you command higher pay rates at whatever job (or freelance client) you take.
+Whether you learn back end code such as SQL databases or front end code like HTML and CSS, adding these skills to your repertoire will give you more career opportunities and help you command higher pay rates in a full-time or freelance role.
 The reason for this is because many web design projects involve code.
 So if you’re able to manage the code instead of relying on a developer, you can take a larger amount in salary or freelance rates.

 6. Look for equity or profit share employers

-If you don’t want to take on more work or build products, look for employers that offer stock plans or profit sharing.
+Aside from opportunities to make a higher salary, look for employers that offer stock plans or profit sharing.
 A startup might give stock options that vest if it gets sold or goes public.
 A large public company might give stock shares to employees.
 And companies of all sizes do profit sharing.

 Stock options or grants can translate into significant money over time, particularly if a company’s stock does really well or a startup is acquired or goes public.
 Even simple profit sharing can add up to thousands of extra dollars per year (and grow as you get promoted, since profit sharing percentages are often correlated to seniority).

 Even though web designer salaries aren’t as high as other tech roles, there is still significant opportunity.
-The first step, if you haven’t already, is to learn the key programs and platforms involved in web design (either through a course or self-taught).
+The first step to take, if you haven’t already, is to learn the key programs and platforms involved in web design (either through a course or self-taught).
 Then it’s about finding the right opportunities for you.
 Finally, it’s about mapping out the career you want and identifying what’s necessary to get it.
-Of course, money comes into the equation - but now you have relevant salary data to make the decision that works for you.
+Of course, money comes into the equation—but now you have relevant salary data to make the decision that works for you.
 Indeed and Zippia are useful tools to get more information on how much web designers make.

 Curious what it takes to become a web designer?
 Check out Wave’s guide to building a successful web design career.